 There is a balance between situational awareness and hearing protection that is difficult to maintain especially in extreme industrial environments with very high noise levels where dual protection may be required.

 In certain situations, workers may be operating in extremely noisy environments where tank cleaning, motor run-ups or exceedingly loud tools like jackhammers are present.
 In these situations, ‘dual protection’ will be the only means to achieve the optimum hearing conservation.

-Dual hearing protection involves wearing both earplugs and industrial sound cancelling headphones (or protective earmuffs) together.
+Dual hearing protection involves wearing both earplugs and industrial noise reducing ear muffs (or sound cancelling headphones) together.

 While dual protection can be beneficial in situations where dangerously loud tasks need to be performed, it poses the same issue of isolating the wearer by substantially reducing their situational awareness and ability to communicate.

-Traditional noise cancelling systems have this limitation, however new innovative technology can help overcome this challenge by offering the wearer sound protection and a sense of situational awareness through audio cues.
+Traditional noise cancelling systems have this limitation, however new innovative technology can help overcome this challenge by offering the wearer sound protection and a sense of situational awareness through enhanced noise suppression technology.

 It’s important to get the balance of hearing protection and safety right in a workplace to avoid injuries and further problems.
 But how do you know what your business needs specifically?

 Noise Reduction Ratings (or NRR) are a set of “rules” which serve as a point of reference for those who are serious about protecting their team’s hearing and improving their productivity in a noisy environment.

 Measured in decibels (dB), the NRR functions as a “ruler” which measures how well a particular piece of hearing protection or device may work in real time and space.
 This Noise Reduction Rating allows you to quantify the number of decibels that a hearing protection device is capable of reducing, so you can assess what level of protection your staff require.